unocss/unocss/docs/guide/index.md

+## What is unocss?

+UnoCSS is an atomic-CSS engine instead of a framework.
+Everything is designed with flexibility and performance in mind.
+In UnoCSS, there are no core utilities; all functionalities are provided via presets.

 <blockquote>

 <p>💡 We highly recommend reading this blog post - <a href="https://antfu.me/posts/reimagine-atomic-css"><strong>Reimagine Atomic CSS</strong></a> for the story behind</p>
 </blockquote>

 ## Features